• Skip to Content

 AUTO 132B Honda Individualized Skills Training (IST) Session B 1.5 Units

-Prerequisite: AUTO 102 with C or better; Students must have a Honda/Acura Dealer Personnel Tracking System (DPTS) ID
+Prerequisite: AUTO 102, AUTO 103, AUTO 119, AUTO 170 and AUTO 173 all with C or better; Students must interview with the Automotive Faculty Honda Coordinator and been previously given a Honda/Acura Dealer Personnel Tracking System (DPTS) ID

 Transfer Status: None Degree Applicable: AS